- What is the Georgia Super Speeder law?

 - Speeding 11 to 29 mph over the limit: 36% increase or $613 on average per year.

 - Speeding 30+ mph over the limit: 51% increase or $873 on average per year.

 If you’re convicted under the Super Speeder law, your rates won’t be going back to normal anytime soon.
 While it can vary by the insurance company, in most cases, a speeding violation will stay on your policy for between 3-5 years.

 Even if you are just passing through the Peach State, odds are your insurer is going to find out: Most states share information, so you should assume that your Super Speeder ticket information will get back to your state’s DMV, and your insurer will raise your rates.

 What can I do if I’m ticketed as a Super Speeder?

-“If you simply pay your fines it will be on your driving record and your insurance company will see it.
+“If you simply pay your fines, it will be on your driving record and your insurance company will see it.
 Your premiums could then increase by a significant amount, which in time will most likely add up to more than the fees an attorney would charge to represent you,” says Scott Fortas, an attorney and partner with Hawkins Spizman Fortas law group in Atlanta.

 In addition to saving money on your insurance, a clean driving record is often worth the cost of legal representation.